Jump to:

 Etiology

 Unidirectional instability (UDI) typically results from shoulder subluxation/dislocation.
-Multidirectional instability (MDI) results from atraumatic laxity of the anterior capsule and glenohumeral (GH) ligaments.5 In MDI the ratio of elastin in capsular tissues is increased6, leading to a redundant capsule and increasing glenohumeral joint volume.9
+Multidirectional instability (MDI) results from atraumatic laxity of the anterior capsule and glenohumeral (GH) ligaments.9 In MDI the ratio of elastin in capsular tissues is increased,10 leading to a redundant capsule and increasing glenohumeral joint volume.11

-• Nerve damage: long thoracic or spinal accessory nerve palsy
+• Nerve Injuries: Injury to the long thoracic or spinal accessory nerves can impair scapular control.7

-• Joint factors: acromioclavicular separation or arthritis, GH instability (capsular laxity), biceps tendinitis and labral damage
+• Joint Factors: acromioclavicular separation or arthritis, GH instability (capsular laxity), biceps tendinitis and labral damage.13,14

 Epidemiology including risk factors and primary prevention